null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/don_quixote_w_corp.png)
 ![](charts/don_quixote_w_corp_weak.png)

 W Don rewards technical play more than any other identity.
 At the surface level, playing around S3 tempo allows her to set the standard for what high DPS should look like.
 Being a charge unit with an evade also lends well to high performance solo or low-sinner clears.
 S2 additionally inflicts fragile, rewarding tempo control even further.
 Within individual turns in low-sinner clears, players capable of manipulating skill order will be given agency to charge and fire S3 in the correct order, resulting in good fragile usage, less dead turns and more frequent S3 usage.
-She has a well-known synergy with Telepole and a lesser known synergy with W Faust's support passive, but relies on neither to earn her rank at the top of the charts.
+She has a well-known synergy with Telepole and a lesser-known synergy with W Faust's support passive, but relies on neither to earn her rank at the top of the charts.
 Of course, her S2 and S3 are great at clashing, as befitting an S tier unit.

 That being said, she has a few downsides.
 Her S1 is miserable and can result in dead turns.
 Her performance may degrade significantly or have increased reliance on Telepole when only given one action a turn.
 A notable example of this is when she is forced to play S1 multiple turns in a row— something that can be avoided when given multiple actions.
 Of course, autobattle plays her pretty poorly, but a reason that trivial will not be factored into her ranking.
 Other guides may point out that S3's damage is excessive for general content, but having too much damage seems like a good problem to have... and her S2 remains reliable anyways.